krekhovx/xfce4-terminal-theme-selector/README.md

 - Alternatively, you can run `./bin/xfce4-terminal-theme-selector-local`
   from the cloned repository without installation.

+## Contribution
+PRs and issues are welcome!
+Have an idea for a new feature or improvement for `xfce4-terminal-theme-selector`?
+Open an issue or fork the project and contribute.

 ## FAQ
 You may find it useful to read [FAQ](https://github.com/krekhovx/xfce4-terminal-theme-selector/blob/master/FAQ.md)